How fast can protons decay?: Introduction

 It is noteworthy that the above limit is about 24 orders of magnitude larger than the age of the Universe!
 Such an enormous ``margin of safety" makes one wonder what the minimum proton lifetime would have to be, in order to avoid conflict with established data on cosmological evolution and astrophysics.
 And, if all other considerations do not require a lifetime near the bound (\ref{ptopie}), could the laboratory measurements be a reflection of {\it local} effects, in the vicinity of the solar system, or peculiar to the current cosmological era?

-The above considerations leads us to ask: How fast could protons have decayed in the past on Earth, or decay today far away from us?
-In this {\it Letter}, we attempt to answer this question.
+The above considerations lead us to ask: How fast could protons have decayed in the past on Earth, or decay today far away from us?
+In this paper, we attempt to answer this question.
 We examine a number of constraints including geological data, cosmological bounds on decaying relics, and astrophysical observations.
 What we find is that protons could have decayed faster, by many orders of magnitude, here on Earth until relatively recently and that this could be happening elsewhere in the Milky Way, and beyond.

 We will provide simple models that show the above variations in the proton lifetime can be realized in a fairly straightforward fashion, if one invokes new ultralight scalars with feeble couplings to dark sectors.
-We also outline some of the expected signals of this scenario.
+Ultralight bosons have rich phenomenology touching on dark matter -- see Ref.~\cite{Antypas:2022asj} for a recent review on ultralight dark matter -- and lead to unique phenomenological signatures such as superradiance, see Ref.~\cite{Brito:2015oca} for a comprehensive review of superradiance.
+We also outline some of the expected signals of proton decay due to a coupling to an ultralight scalar.
 A detection of such effects could be compelling evidence for ultralight scalars and long range forces that have yet to be discovered.